JackJey/privacy-sandcastle/docs/deploy-to-gcp.md

 ## Prepare your Google Cloud Platform Project

 1. Create a Google Cloud Platform Project : https://cloud.google.com/resource-manager/docs/creating-managing-projects
    1. Note the name of the project/id.
-E.g.: _privacy-sandcastle_
+E.g.: _privacy-sandbox-demos_
    2. Assign the billing account created in step above
 2. Add a Firebase Project linked to your GCP Project : https://console.firebase.google.com/
    1. Click "Add Project"
    2. Select the GCP project you previously created.
-E.g. : _privacy-sandcastle_
+E.g. : _privacy-sandbox-demos_
    3. Since you enabled Billing Account on this project, it will automatically select the Firebase pay-as-you-go plan
    4. Enable Google Analytics for the project : Select "Default Account for Firebase" unless you have specific analytics requirements